List in formation. Please send us your bio if you’re attending the conference (either as a speaker or participant).

 Prof. Jodi S. Balsam, Brooklyn Law School, New York, United States

 Jodi S. Balsam is Associate Professor of Clinical Law and Director of Externship Programs.
-In her role as Director, she is responsible for designing the curriculum to support Brooklyn Law School students enrolled in externships in civil practice, criminal practice, and judicial settings.
-She teaches externship seminars and oversees faculty and field supervisors in the externship program.
-Professor Balsam also teaches Sports Law both at Brooklyn Law School and at NYU School of Law.
+She is responsible for designing the curriculum to support Brooklyn Law School students enrolled in externships in civil practice, criminal practice, and judicial settings.
+She also teaches Sports Law both at Brooklyn Law School and at NYU School of Law.
 Her other scholarly and teaching interests include professional responsibility, civil procedure, and judicial administration.
 She was previously a full-time faculty member at New York Law School, where she taught Legal Practice, Sports Law, and the Judicial Externship Seminar, and at New York University School of Law, where she taught in the Lawyering Program.
-Professor Balsam also has designed and taught innovative classes in sports contracts at NYU’s Sports Management Graduate Degree Program and Bucerius Law School in Hamburg, Germany.
-She was previously the National Football League’s Counsel for Operations and Litigation, where she managed litigation in all areas of law, oversaw a variety of policy and operational matters, negotiated contracts for League special events, and administered the League’s internal dispute resolution processes and compliance program.
-She began her practice career as a litigation attorney with Simpson Thacher & Bartlett LLP, representing a wide range of clients in antitrust matters and complex litigation.
+She also has taught innovative classes in sports contracts at NYU’s Sports Management Graduate Degree Program and Bucerius Law School in Hamburg, Germany.
+She was previously the National Football League’s Counsel for Operations and Litigation, where she managed litigation, oversaw policy and operational matters, negotiated contracts, and administered internal dispute resolution processes.
+She began her practice career as a litigation attorney with Simpson Thacher & Bartlett LLP, representing clients in antitrust matters and complex litigation.

 Ben Battcock, Australia National University College of Law, Canberra, ACT, Australia